justinpickering/Financial-Portal/README.md

 `cd CS50WebCapstone`

-Create a vitural environment and acitive it using the following commands:
+Create a vitural environment and activate it using the following commands:

 `py -m venv venv`

 `venv\Scripts\activate`

 Once you've activated your virtual environment, install the python packages by running: